-But if the claimant's application is for Social Security disability benefits (also known as Title II, SSD, or SSDI), the claimant is subject to a five-month waiting period.
-In other words, five months of disability benefits will be subtracted from the disability award for the closed period.
-There is an extra benefit to filing for a closed period of SSDI benefits, however.
-A closed period of disability helps protect your SSDI insured status and increases your potential future retirement or disability benefits, by putting a disability freeze on your earnings record for the time you were unable to work during the closed period.
+But there's an extra benefit to filing for a closed period of SSDI benefits.
+A closed period of disability helps protect your SSDI insured status.
+It can also increase your potential future retirement or disability benefits by putting a disability freeze on your earnings record for the time you were unable to work during the closed period.
 (C.F.R. § 404.320(a).)